PhantasarProductions/cynthia/disclaimer.md

 Same goes for any other characters that might appear in the game.
 If you find any resemblance to real people, either dead or living, it's purely coincidental.

+The only exception may go to some historical persons (the Greek philosopher Plato is mentioned in the game for example).